LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Unzip the donor firmware zip file, extract the 'GD-77_V4.3.6.sgl' file from the "Firmware software V4.3.6" folder and save it to your computer.

-Note.
-This file is the same for all the above radio types.
+Note, this file is the same for all of the radio types above.

 **TYT MD-9600 | Retevis RT-90 | TYT MD-UV380 | Retevis RT-3S | Baofeng DM-1701 | Retevis RT-84**

 <https://www.passion-radio.com/index.php?controller=attachment&id_attachment=760>

 Unzip the donor firmware zip file, extract the donor file 'MD9600-CSV(2571V5)-V26.45.bin' and save it to your computer.

-Note.
-This file is the same for all the above radio types.
+Note, this file is the same for all of the radio types above.

 **Firmware binaries:**